flopezag/tutorials.secured-OrionLD/README.md

 ### PEP Proxy - Accessing Orion-LD with an Access Token

-If a request to the PEP Proxy is made including a valid access token in the `X-Auth-Token` header with the value obtained in the `access_token` key in the previous response, the request is permitted and the service behind the PEP Proxy (in this case the Orion-LD Context Broker) will return the data as expected.
+If a request to the PEP Proxy is made including a valid access token in the `X-Auth-Token` header with the value obtained in the `X-Auth-token` key in the previous response, the request is authorized and the service behind the PEP Proxy (in this case the Orion-LD Context Broker) will return the data as expected.

 #### :one::four: Request: